SivyerLab/pystim/README.md

 Documentation
 =============

-Documentation is available on github pages [ghpages].
+Documentation is available on [github pages][ghpages].
 The source of the documentation can be found in the code and in the /docs/source/ folder.
-Further documentation on Psychopy can be found on the psychopy [website][Psychopy].
+Further documentation on Psychopy can be found on the Psychopy [website][psychopy].

 Quick Install
 =============